-- (e) a provision that any member may propose a resolution or question an officer at a general meeting; - (f) a provision that - - (i) the general meeting shall be the forum for deciding the policies of the organization and for reviewing the officers' conduct and the organization's affairs; - (ii) the organization's officers and representatives are to be bound by decisions of a general meeting; - (iii) a general meeting may authorize a Committee of its members to act on its behalf on all or any of the matters referred to in this paragraph for a specific period; - (g) the fees and other subscriptions payable, and the maximum period of arrears permitted before a member loses his good financial standing; - (h) provision that subject to the terms of this Act and to the constitution of the organization, only a fully paid up member may vote in the election of officers, nominate a candidate for any office, be nominated for, or be elected to any office, or express his views on candidates and other issues: - (i) the grounds on which an officer or member may be suspended or expelled from office or from membership, each ground being specific;
+- (e) the number of terms a member is eligible for re-election into office; - (f) a provision that any member may propose a resolution or question an officer at a general meeting; - (g) a provision that - - (i) the general meeting shall be the forum for deciding the policies of the organization and for reviewing the officers' conduct and the organization's affairs; - the organization's officers and representatives are to be bound by decisions of a general meeting;

-- (j) the procedure for suspension or expulsion from office or from membership, including provision that the affected officer or member be fully informed in writing of the allegations against him, that the member shall have a reasonable opportunity to respond to those allegations; and that the member shall have a right of appeal to a special or general meeting to the organization; - (k) provision for the keeping of full and accurate accounts by the treasurer or other appropriate officer, for the annual audit of those accounts by a suitable and competent person appointed by the organization who shall not be a member of that organization, and for the availability to all members of a fully audited annual statement of account: - (1) provision for the banking and investment of the organization's funds; - (m) provision for the paying out of the organization's funds; including the authority to sign cheques; - (n) provision for terms and conditions of service including the payment of the expenses; - (o) the conditions under which a member may become entitled to any financial benefit provided by the organization; - (p) provision for amending the constitution; - (q) the duration of its financial year; - (r) provision for the appointment of trustees, if any; - (s) the inspection of the register of members and other books of the organization by any member: - (t) provision for informing members of the progress and result of any negotiations entered into by the organization aimed at the conclusion, alteration, amendment or abandonment of any collective agreement, such other agreements or other matters or issues to which the organization is, or is to be, a party; - (u) the manner of dissolving the organization. - (2) The treasurer or other officer responsible for the custody of the organization's funds and property shall hand over such funds and property to the organization when he leaves office, or earlier, if so directed by the Chairperson and Secretary of the organization or a general meeting.
+- (iii) a general meeting may authorize a Committee of its members to on its behalf on all or any of the matters referred to in this paragraph for a specific period; - (h) the fees and other subscriptions payable, and the maximum period of arrears permitted before a member loses his good financial standing; - (i) provision that subject to the terms of this Act and to the constitution of the organization, only a fully paid up member may vote in the election of officers, nominate a candidate for any office, be nominated for, or be elected to any office, or express views on candidates and other issues; - (j) the grounds on which an officer or member may be suspended or expelled from office or from membership, each ground being specific; - (k) the procedure for suspension or expulsion from office or from membership, including provision that the affected officer or member be fully informed in writing of the allegations against him, that the member shall have a reasonable opportunity to respond to those allegations; and that the member shall have a right of appeal to a special or general meeting of the organization; - (1) provision for the keeping of full and accurate accounts by the treasurer or other appropriate officer, for the annual audit of those accounts by a competent auditor appointed by the organization who shall not be a member of that organization, and for the availability to all members of a fully audited annual statement of account; - (m) provision for the banking and investment of the organization's funds; - (n) provision for the paying out of the organization's funds; including the authority to sign cheques; - (o) provision for terms and conditions of service including the payment of the expenses; - (p) the conditions under which a member may become entitled to any financial benefit provided by the organization; - (q) provision for amending the constitution; - (r) the duration of its financial year; - (s) provision for the appointment of trustees, if any; - (t) the inspection of the register of members and other books of the organization by any member; - (u) provision for informing members of the progress and result of any negotiations entered into by the organization aimed at the conclusion, alteration, amendment or abandonment of any collective agreement, such other agreements or other matters or issues to which the organization is, or is to be, a party; - (v) the manner of dissolving the organization.

+(2) The treasurer or other officer responsible for the custody of the organization's funds and property shall hand over such funds and property to the organization when such treasurer leaves office, or earlier, if so directed by the Chairperson and Secretary of the organization or a general meeting.

-Right to be or not to be a member and prohibitions and practices.
+Right to be or not to be a member and prohibited practices